RayAndrade/TheRayCode/Java/Factory/F2/script.md

 private double amtDamage;

 ```
-Let's add some getters and some setters for these varables:
+Let's add some getters and setters for these varables:
 We use place cursor on the varable *generate > getter and setters*
 This should add the following dode for you:
 XX